rakyll/opencensus-grpc-demo/README.md

 OpenCensus is vendor agnostic, it can upload data to various tracing and metric collection backends.
 For this demo, we will use both Prometheus and Stackdriver Monitoring, and Stackdriver for tracing.
+We could have also used Zipkin for tracing, or any backend with a supported exporter.

-gRPC Java is supporting OpenCensus instrumentation libraries out of the box.
-The user only need to subscribe to the metrics they want to collect and setup the exporter.
+gRPC Java supports OpenCensus instrumentation libraries out of the box.
+To enable this, you simply need to subscribe to the metrics that you want to collect and pass your credentials to your chosen exporter.

 Let's run the gRPC Java server: